WDI-SEA/notes/08-cs/cs-linked-list/python-implementation/basics.md

-# Linked List in Python
+# Linked List in Python: the basics

 Here we'll use object-oriented programming to build a basic linked list in python.
 We'll need a `Node` class and a `LinkedList` class.